onyx-platform/onyx/doc/user-guide/functions.md

 ## Functions

 This section outlines how Onyx programs execute behavior.
 Onyx uses plain Clojure functions to carry out distributed activity.
-You have the option of performing aggregation before each function.
+You have the option of performing grouping and aggregation on each function.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->